EnactusSheffieldCodeCreators/Week-2-Exercise/part-1/code-breakdown.md

     return count
 ```

 Above we have the function that counts the code in the number of times that one of the words appears in the text.
-I even added a docstring so you can see what each of the variables do but the lines that are probably the most confusing are likely to be:
+I even added a docstring so you can see what each of the arguments do but the lines that are probably the most confusing are likely to be:

 ```python
 pattern = "(?:^|\W)" + word + "(?:^|\W)" # Regex pattern matching